The Long Beginning

 In this virtual 5-session writing workshop, we will build an intimate container to hold the wildness of our grief.
 We’ll write and share our losses, regrets, and old wounds.
 No writing experience is required.
 More than anything this is a no-pressure listening space where we can reach from the most vulnerable places within us, and be seen and held in community.
 In order to preserve the intimacy of this container, space is limited and registration is required to attend.
 If you feel called, go ahead and reserve your spot soon.
 We can’t wait to be with you.

-About the Facilitator: Hilary Rappaport is a licensed psilocybin facilitator and counselor trainee, working through the lenses of transpersonal psychology, somatic experience, and Internal Family Systems.
+About the Facilitator: Hilary Rappaport is a counselor trainee, working through the lenses of transpersonal psychology, somatic experience, and Internal Family Systems.
 She offers accessible, heart-centered support for people moving through grief, recovery, and life transitions.
 Her work centers compassion, presence, and warmth, creating space for people to reconnect with themselves and their innate creative wisdom.Hilary is a therapist trainee supervised by Elizabeth Hoke, License #1440.

 Book Club: Adult Survivors of Emotionally Abusive Parents